 It is important to ensure that your attic insulation and ventilation are in good condition.Proper attic insulation will evenly distribute heat.
 If the insulation is not in good condition, heat can escape.
 If heat escapes, it can cause buildup underneath the roofing material which can lead to damage.
 In addition, improper attic ventilation can allow heat to become trapped inside your attic which can turn into condensation, resulting in ice dams or even mold.

 Hire a Professional Roofing Contractor to Perform Your Winter Maintenance and Inspections

 The Colorado Roofing Association’s goal is to help home and building owners make informed decisions about replacing and maintaining their roof systems.
 Unfortunately, not all roofing contractors are legitimate.
 Choosing the wrong contractor can lead to additional expenses, delayed completion of projects, poor workmanship and even legal problems.

 Visit TrustedColoradoRoofers.com to educate yourself on hiring a reputable, local roofing contractor and use the Colorado Roofing Association membership database to search member contractors in your area.

 In order to respect the safety of customers, many roofing contractors are conducting roof repairs and consultations without direct contact.
 Companies are leveraging different tools and technologies such as email and video chat and will give homeowners a timeframe for a no-contact inspection where the contractor will go directly on the roof, keeping within the six-foot social distancing recommendation.

 Learn more about the Colorado Roofing Association and its membership database online at ColoradoRoofing.org.

-Disclosure: The CRA is not a consumer agency and is not equipped to handle disputes between consumers and contractors.
+Disclosure: The CRA is not a consumer agency and can not handle disputes between consumers and contractors.
 Please review the content in this site for general information about how to select a professional roofing contractor.
 For specific disputes, please contact the Better Business Bureau nearest you.